 How the three work together

-The variables live in your database and change as your catalog changes.
-The function is an instruction that reads those variables and produces a piece of content.
+Line the three up and you have the whole machine.
+The variables live in your database and move as your catalog moves.
+The function reads them and produces a piece of content.
 The shortcode marks the spot on the page where that content appears.
-Place the shortcode once, in a template; the function runs for every page that uses the template; each page gets unique output drawn from its own variables.
+Place the shortcode once in a template, the function runs for every page using that template, and each page gets its own output from its own variables.

-This is the entire mechanism.
-There is nothing else to it.
-The complexity in a real project is not in these three concepts.
-It is in deciding which variables to expose, what the functions should say, where the shortcodes should go, and how to handle the edge cases where the data is missing or unusual.
-That is design work, and it is where an SEO who understands the business adds far more value than a programmer working alone.
+The real complexity in a project is not in these three ideas.
+It is in deciding which variables to expose, what the functions should say, where the shortcodes go, and how to handle the edge cases where data is missing or strange.
+That is design work, and it is exactly where an SEO who understands the business runs circles around a programmer working alone.

 Why this matters for your role